Contact Our New Castle Spider Exterminators Today!

 What are spiders?

-Here in Delaware and throughout surrounding states, there are two major spiders that can be found invading homes and businesses: the black widow spider and the wolf spider.
+While there are many different kinds of spiders in Delaware and the neighboring states, there are two common kinds that can be found invading homes and businesses: the black widow spider and the wolf spider.
 These spiders share in common their eight legs, their diet which consists of mainly other insects, and their hunting mentality.

 Adult wolf spiders can grow up 1 inch in size and can be distinguished by their dark brown coloring, cream or yellow colored stripes, and their six, uniquely arranged eyes that they use to spot and hunt their prey.
 These large spiders have eight long, spiny legs and bodies that are covered in hair.

 Are spiders dangerous?